top of page

-The feeling of a nice hot shower when it's cold outside.
+The feeling of a nice hot shower.

-Taking the kids for swimming lessons at the public pools.
 Soaking in the bath after a long day.

-Understanding the impact of chlorine helps protect yourself and your loved ones.The harsh chemicals in chlorine strip away our natural oils, leaving it vulnerable and prone to irritation.
-This can be especially problematic for those with sensitive skin or preexisting skin conditions.
+Understanding the impact of chlorine helps protect yourself and your loved ones especially those with sensitive skin.
+The harsh chemicals in chlorine can strip away our natural oils, leaving it vulnerable and prone to irritation.
+This can be especially problematic for those with eczema or other types of dermatitis.

-Chlorine creates a bleaching agent when mixed with water that sits on top of the surface, making it easy to breathe chlorine in our lungs and when combined with organic material like sweat, urine, skin, or hair and skin products, chlorine may create harmful toxins known as HAAs.
+Chlorine creates a bleaching agent when mixed with water that sits on top of the surface, making it easy to breathe chlorine in our lungs.
+When combined with organic material like sweat, urine, skin and certain shampoos or soaps, chlorine can even create harmful toxins known as HAAs.
 Some studies even suggest inhalation of chlorine can lead to increased irritability, mood disturbances and even cognitive effects.

 Exposure to chlorinated swimming pools in early life is also associated with higher risk of airway inflammation and IgE sensitization to dust mites, independent of other risk factors (see this study).

 SHOWER FILTER